UCL/research-computing-with-cpp/10Cloud/index.md

 title: Cloud computing and big data
 ---

-## Cloud computing and big data
+# Cloud computing and big data

-### Overview
+### Big data

-This session reviews:

-- 'Big data'
-- Working in the cloud
+Some data requires special treatment for collection, storage, and analysis.

+The 'three vs':

-- Virtualisation
+- volume
-- Distributed computing
+- velocity
-- Hadoop and MapReduce
+- variety

-Intended to be a practical session, demonstrating the concepts by example.
+### Cloud computing

+Cloud computing is an approach built around the concept of shared resources.

+- dynamically add and remove computing resources as you need them.
+- bring up large clusters of computing power, then shut it own just as quickly

+### X* as a service

+Emergence of service oriented approaches:

+- Platform as a service (PaaS)
+- Software as a service (SaaS)
+- Infrastructure as a service (SaaS)